Paul-codecourse/HWK11_ReadME_Generator/final/Example generated README.md

 ## Contributing

+N/A

 ## Tests

+No tests were installed

 ## Questions

-For any questions, clarifications, comments, or suggestions, please contact .
-Who can be found at https://github.com/ or email on .
+For any questions, clarifications, comments, or suggestions, please contact testGit.
+Who can be found at https://github.com/testGit or email on testGit@testemail.com.